rmarchandTen24/Slatwall/docs/readme.md

-# Ortus ColdFusion (CFML) Standards & Best Practices
+ColdFusion (CFML) Standards & Best Practices

 ## <a name='TOC'>Table of Contents</a>